-While much of the work for maintaining and upgrading HVAC systems is included in Aramark's operating budget, large-scale projects depend on financing from the City, which relies heavily on Rhode Island Department of Education (RIDE); School Building Authority (SBA), school housing aid reimbursements and the SBA Capital Fund.
-To qualify for the funding, projects need to comply with all current Northeast Collaborative for High Performance Schools Protocol (Northeast-CHPS) requirements "so that approved projects provide high quality learning environments, conserve natural resources, consume less energy, are easier to maintain, and provide an enhanced school facility."
-5

-Large-scale projects are normally included in Providence Public Schools' master plan, which is updated every five years.
+While much of the work for maintaining and upgrading HVAC systems is included in Aramark's operating budget, large-scale projects depend on financing from the City, which relies heavily on Rhode Island Department of Education (RIDE) School Building Authority (SBA) school housing aid reimbursements and the SBA Capital Fund.
+To qualify for the funding, projects need to comply with all current Northeast Collaborative for High Performance Schools Protocol (Northeast-CHPS) requirements "so that approved projects provide high quality learning environments, conserve natural resources, consume less energy, are easier to maintain, and provide an enhanced school facility".
+Large-scale projects are normally included in the Providence Schools Capital Plan, which is updated every five years.
 Some recommendations for the master plan come from the SBA, who provides facility condition assessments to the City so it can effectively use its limited resources to provide the best outcomes.
 Data collected during the facility condition assessments are the basis for the SBA Recommended Action Plan that provides guidance throughout the master planning process.
 The facility condition assessments contain "detailed information associated with each building component, including the overall condition of school facilities, as well as life cycle forecasting information that attempts to identify future building and system needs."

-Figure 14: Though some elementary schools and high school Energy Star scores dipped slightly in FY 2018, average scores for all school buildings have increased substantially since 2014.
+Figure 13: Though some middle school Energy Star scores dipped during 2019, average scores for all school buildings have increased substantially since 2014.